jreisinger/jreisinger.github.io/cv.md

 Sr. Linux Systems Specialist
 at Eset [Bratislava, 2015 - present]

-* Taking care of Linux servers
+* Administering Linux servers and related technologies.
-* Implementing a configuration management tool
+* Implementing a configuration management tool.

 System and Network Administrator at Institute of Science and Technology Austria [Vienna, 2013 - 2015]